 Thus, we have to bridge the gap between these theoretical understandings of continuous mass loss and distinct multiple mass ejections.
 The aim of this paper is to present a natural explanation for a shock formation during nova outburst and multiple velocities of ejecta based on our theoretical nova evolution models \citep{kat22sha}.

 This paper is organized as follows.
 First we summarize the current common understanding of a shock in nova theory (section \ref{section_shock}).
 Then, we introduce our nova model in section \ref{section_nova_model}, and clarify that a shock is formed far outside the photosphere in section \ref{internal_shock_formation}.
 The origin of absorption/emission line systems is presented and discussed in section \ref{three_velocity_systems}.
-High energy (hard X-ray and GeV $\gamma$-ray) emissions from a shock are separately discussed in section \ref{section_emission}.
-Discussion follows in sections \ref{super_eddington}-\ref{calm_violent_ejection}.
+High-energy (hard X-rays and GeV $\gamma$-rays) emissions from a shock are separately discussed in section \ref{section_emission}.
+A discussion follows in sections \ref{super_eddington}-\ref{calm_violent_ejection}.
 Especially, we compare the present results with the observational properties of the classical nova V5856 Sgr (ASASSN-16ma) in section \ref{comparison_asassn16ma_v5856sgr}.
-Conclusion follows in section \ref{conclusions}.
+The conclusion follows in section \ref{conclusions}.